-I was approached with a free offer to do my U.S. taxes last year by Taxes for Expats, a service that specializes in preparing tax returns for U.S. expats.
+I was approached with an offer to do my U.S. taxes last year by Taxes for Expats, a service that specializes in preparing tax returns for U.S. expats.
 Every U. S. expat living abroad must annually file a U.S. income tax form even if they have made no income in the U. S.

 I was already happy with the services of another accountant in Paris, but decided to accept the offer from Taxes for Expats.